 Kaikōmihana Tuarua, Whakatutukitanga ā-Whakahaere | Deputy Commissioner, Organisational Capability and Performance

 Duane is Deputy Commissioner, Organisational Capability and Performance.
 Duane is a committed public servant who started his career in the front line — first as a teacher, then as a client service officer in the Australian Public Service.
 Duane has been privileged to take on a number of roles through his career which have helped to transform and shape organisations, their leadership, capability and culture.
 Duane brings strong expertise in building organisational capability through a broad range of disciplines, supported by tertiary qualifications and management consulting experience.
-He is currently completing his Executive Master of Public Administration with ANZSOG.
+He has recently completed his Executive Master of Public Administration with ANZSOG.

 Tania Ott (she/her)

 Kaikōmihana Tuarua, Te Whare Pasifika | Deputy Commissioner, Public Service Fale

 Kaikōmihana Tuarua Urupare KOWHEORI-19 | Deputy Commissioner, COVID-19 Response and Recovery

 Tania is Deputy Commissioner for the Public Service Fale and for COVID-19 Response and Recovery.
 Prior to this, she was Group Manager, Senior Courts at the Ministry of Justice.
 Tania has held Public Service roles at the Office of Treaty Settlements, Department of Internal Affairs and Department of Labour.
 Tania has also served as private secretary to several government ministers and as an advisor in the Office of the Prime Minister, Rt Hon Helen Clark.

 Te Tumu Whakahaere, Tōkeke ā-Utu | Chief Executive and System Lead Pay Equity